Fresh Fibers: How Much Does It Cost to Carpet a 10×12 Room?

 Former art and design instructor Christine Bartsch holds an MFA in creative writing from Spalding University.
 Launching her writing career in 2007, Christine has crafted interior design content for companies including USA Today and Houzz.

 In the flooring world, classic hardwood and trendy options like luxury vinyl plank tend to steal the spotlight.
-But soft flooring still accounts for 40% of the flooring market, a sign that many homeowners are keeping warm, fuzzy carpet within their purview.
-So whether you need to freshen up your den, small upstairs bedroom, or newly arranged home office, how much does it cost to carpet a 10×12 room?
+But soft flooring still accounts for 33% of the flooring market, a sign that many homeowners are keeping warm, fuzzy carpets within their purview.
+If you’re looking to refresh a den, small upstairs bedroom, or newly arranged home office, one of the first questions you’ll likely have is: how much does it cost to carpet a 10×12 room?

 This carpet guide rounds up price estimates from across the web, details your main cost considerations, and gives you the budgeting tools you need for a quick but impactful carpet swap in your home.
 You’ll be happy to know, it’s one of the more affordable flooring options you can go for.
 And in a space this small — you can update your carpet on the cheap.